“One of the greatest gifts we can give to another person is to listen, and not to respond, just to hear”

 Brid shares her wealth of experience and some tangible, simple techniques that we can use to develop our own reflexes and help the organisation develop a culture to normalise conversations around mental health and well being.

-The main insights you will get from this episode are :
+The main insights you’ll get from this episode are :

 - We must build a culture of mental wellbeing and change the conversation in organisations to normalise discussion surrounding mental health by asking people what they need and offering help – even simple solutions such as stepping out of office for 10 minutes to regain perspective or slowing the pace down to allow people to just ‘be’.